TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 A trigger which detects that the player has reached the objective is nearly identical, but is invisible and thus lacks a graphical appearance.

 This broad spectrum of combinations of behaviors indicates that game objects are best represented by **composition**.
-Rather than attempting to force game objects into a hierarchy of behaviors (e.g. using inheritance to organize "universal" properties that we *assume* will be shared), we would like to make no assumptions, and instead freely attach any behvaior to any object.
+Rather than attempting to force game objects into a hierarchy of behaviors (e.g. using inheritance to organize "universal" properties that we *assume* will be shared), we would like to make no assumptions, and instead freely attach any behavior to any object.

 Furthermore, we would like to **decouple** systems from one another, wherever possible.
 The physics logic and rendering logic for an object both may rely on the object's position to do their job, but they need not know any more.